-- Instead of using decorated functions you need to define a class, inheriting from a prototype class called WorkChain that is provided by AiiDA (line 6) - Within your class you need to implement a define classmethod that always takes cls and spec as inputs. (lines 7-8).
-Here you specify the main information on the workchain, in particular: - the inputs that the workfunction expects.
-This is obtained by means of the spec.input() method, which provides as key feature the automatic validation of the input types via the valid\type argument (lines 10-12).
-The same holds true for outputs, as you can use the spec.output() method to state what output types are expected to be returned by the workfunction.
-Both spec.input() and spec.output() methods are optional, and if not specified, the workfunction will accept any set of inputs and will not perform any check on the outputs.
-However, to tell that the outputs are not pre-defined, you need to call spec.dynamic\output() (line 17).
+- Instead of using decorated functions you need to define a class, inheriting from a prototype class called WorkChain that is provided by AiiDA (line 4) - Within your class you need to implement a define classmethod that always takes cls and spec as inputs. (lines 6-7).
+Here you specify the main information on the workchain, in particular: - the inputs that the workchain expects.
+This is obtained by means of the spec.input() method, which provides as the key feature the automatic validation of the input types via the valid_type argument (lines 8-10).
+The same holds true for outputs, as you can use the spec.output() method to state what output types are expected to be returned by the workchain.
+Both spec.input() and spec.output() methods are optional, and if not specified, the workchain will accept any set of inputs and will not perform any check on the outputs, as long as the values are database storable AiiDA types.